ajcrabill/slrp-org/instrument/index.md

 climate, then, is one that creates learner engagement by maximizing student agency, autonomy, and empathy.
 And it’s one that supports educator effectiveness by freeing them up to focus on instructional delivery.
-Both of these strategies are brought to life through Student-Led Restorative Practices.
+Both of these strategies are brought to life through Student Led Restorative Practices.
 <br/><br/>
-The intention of the Student-Led Restorative Practices Implementation Instrument is to invite a reimagining of the role of students in creating effective learning environments.
-SLRP does this by translating existing research and the collective experience of students and educators across the country into a set of tools that student-led Restorative Leadership Teams (RLTs) can use to identify their implementation strengths and weaknesses as well as to track progress along their journey toward improving student outcomes.
+The intention of the Student Led Restorative Practices Implementation Instrument is to invite a reimagining of the role of students in creating effective learning environments.
+SLRP does this by translating existing research and the collective experience of students and educators across the country into a set of tools that student led Restorative Leadership Teams (RLTs) can use to identify their implementation strengths and weaknesses as well as to track progress along their journey toward improving student outcomes.
 <br/><br/>
 The implementation instrument is built around six competencies that correlate with improvements in building culture and climate: Leadership, Goals, Community Circles, Mediation Circles, Restorative Circles, and Continuous Improvement.
 <br/><br/>